Damian Lillard asks the Trail Blazers for a trade, sources tell AP

 For as great as his resume is, Lillard hasn't enjoyed much in the way of postseason success.
 The Blazers have won only four playoff series in his 11 seasons, making the Western Conference finals once during that span.
 The team went 33-49 this past season, the second consecutive year of finishing well outside the playoff picture.

 But Lillard is, by any measure, a dynamic player.
-He has averaged at least 24 points per game in each of the last eight seasons, and his career average of 25.2 points ranks fourth among active players behind Kevin Durant, Joel Embiid and LeBron James.
+He has averaged at least 24 points per game in each of the last eight seasons, and his career average of 25.2 points ranks fourth among active players (with at least 375 games) behind Kevin Durant, Joel Embiid and LeBron James.
+If that list was expanded to all players with no game minimums, Luka Doncic, Zion Williamson and Trae Young would also be ahead of Lillard.

 He had a 71-point game this past season against Houston, has 17 games of at least 50 points in his career — two of them in the playoffs — and is a past rookie of the year, teammate of the year and winner of the NBA’s citizenship award.
 He’s even an Olympic gold medalist, winning one alongside Miami’s Bam Adebayo at the Tokyo Games and raving at times about how much he enjoyed playing with the Heat center.